 Following takeover by Omnicom, the BDDP GGT network underwent significant restructuring.
 The UK operation and its associated marketing services companies were merged with TBWA's UK arm, while several of its US subsidiaries, such as Martin/Williams and GSD&M were left to operate as standalone agencies within the Omnicom portfolio.
 The GGT name was finally consigned to history in 2004 when London-based direct marketing agency TBWA\GGT Direct was absorbed into sister network Tequila.

 Mike Greenlees remained at Omnicom, becoming president & CEO of TBWA Worldwide.
 He left the group in 2004 to become CEO of creative advertising database FastChannel Network until its takeover at the end of 2005.
-Greenlees returned to the front line in 1997 as chief executive of media monitoring company Thomson Intermedia, and is now chairman of Ebiquity.
+Greenlees returned to the front line in 1997 as chief executive of media monitoring company Thomson Intermedia, and later became chairman of Ebiquity.
+In 2015, he moved on to become chairman of branding agency Scoota.
 Mike Gold left the advertising industry altogether in 1994, although he was subsequently executive chairman of Wowgo, a short-lived web portal for teenage girls backed by Unilever.
 Dave Trott remained creative director of Walsh Trott Chick Smith, later absorbed into The Gate.
 He is also a writer and columnist for Campaign.